-- 1. Approve the Title VI Program - 2.
-Approve the Title VI Program with Transportation Policy Committee modifications.
+- 1. Approve the FTA Title VI Program for submission to the Iowa Department of Transportation. - 2.
+Approve the Title VI Program with Transportation Policy Committee modifications for submission to the Iowa Department of Transportation.

-ADMINISTRATOR'S RECOMMENDATION:
+ADMINISTRATOR'S RECOMMENDED ACTION:

-The AAMPO Technical Committee has unanimously recommended approval of the Ames Area MPO Title VI Program.
+The AAMPO Technical Committee has unanimously recommended approval of the Ames Area MPO Title VI Program, meeting all FTA requirements.
 Therefore, it is recommended by the Administrator that the Transportation Policy Committee adopt Alternative No. 1, as noted above.